tjardoo/ftail/README.md

 ### Daily

-Logs to a daily log file.
+Logs to a daily log file in the `logs` directory.

 The `daily` driver takes the following parameters: